How do you know if you need to have a tooth extracted?

 The most common type of extraction is a simple one that deals with teeth that are not severely broken down.
 Simple extractions have minimal complications and you can often get back to your regular routine the day after your procedure

 Surgical extractions take care of more complicated situations.
-Our goal is to ensure you are comfortably numb and feeling no pain.
+Our goal is to ensure you are getting the best tooth extraction Detroit has to offer by being comfortably numb and feeling no pain.
 You may receive dissolving stitches to let you heal as quickly as possible.
 Our team will review all post-care instructions with you, including a number you can call after hours if you have any questions.

 At Lakeshore Dental Specialists in Detroit, we use the most gentle and painless techniques to make your procedure as comfortable as possible.